-KPMG LLP is the auditor of all significant Singapore-incorporated subsidiaries except for Hong Fok Land Assets Pte.
-Ltd. Significant foreign-incorporated subsidiaries are audited by Crowe Horwath (HK) CPA Limited.
+KPMG LLP is the auditor of all significant Singapore-incorporated subsidiaries.
+Significant foreign-incorporated subsidiaries are audited by Crowe Horwath (HK) CPA Limited.
 For this purpose, a subsidiary is considered significant as defined under the Listing Manual of the SGX-ST if its net tangible assets represent 20% or more of the Group's consolidated net tangible assets, or if its pre-tax profits account for 20% or more of the Group's consolidated pre-tax profits.